-Pursuant to the Reorganisation, the Company became the holding company of the companies now comprising the Group on 9 March 2017.
-The Group, comprising the Company and its subsidiaries, resulting from the Reorganisation, was directly and/or beneficially owned by the same ultimate beneficial owners before and after the Reorganisation.
-Amongst the ultimate beneficial owners, Mr. SABINE Martin Nevil, Mr. CHEUNG Tei Sing Jamie and Mr. FLETCHER John Wilfred Sword are regarded as Controlling Shareholders of the Group.
+Pursuant to the Reorganisation, the Company became the holding company of the companies now comprising the Group on [DATE].
+The Group, comprising the Company and its subsidiaries, resulting from the Reorganisation, was directly and/or beneficially owned by the same major beneficial owners before and after the Reorganisation.

 As such, this Reorganisation is effectively interspersing a shell company over the subsidiaries and there was a continuation of risks and benefits to the ultimate beneficial owners.
 Accordingly, the Reorganisation has been accounted for as a combination of entities and business and the Financial Information of the Group has been prepared on the combined basis as if the Company had always been the holding company of the companies comprising the Group throughout the Track Record Period.
+Amongst the ultimate beneficial owners, Mr. SABINE Martin Nevil is regarded as the controlling shareholder of the Group, who holds more than half of the voting rights during the Track Record Period.